Zhefan-Xu/Zhefan-Xu/README.md

 ### Hi there!
 This is Zhefan.👋

-- 🔭 I am currently working on my Ph.D. at Carnegie Mellon University.
+- 🔭 I am currently working on my **Ph.D. at Carnegie Mellon University**.
 - 🌱 I do research in robotics about learning, autonomy, perception, and planning for mobile robots.
 - 📫 My personal homepage: https://zhefanxu.com/
 - 💬 My contact information: zhefanx@andrew.cmu.edu